Facilities and Resources

 Academic facilities on the undergraduate campus include performance venues and many practice spaces in Evans Music Center and Fir Acres Theatre.
 Scientists can find state-of-the art equipment in our science buildings, including an observatory and research space that is available for both faculty and students.
 Artists make use of the photography studio, graphic arts laboratory, painting studio, lecture room, and drawing porch.
 Those studying foreign languages have the Interactive Learning Center, a digital language laboratory, at their disposal in Miller Center for the Humanities.
 J.R.
 Howard Hall, the newest academic building, sets a new standard for energy efficiency and adaptability in Lewis & Clark’s use of “green” architectural materials to minimize the building’s ecological impact.

 The Frank Manor House, a 35-room Tudor-style mansion, serves as the administrative core of Lewis & Clark.
-It houses the offices of Admissions for the College of Arts and Sciences, the President, the Vice President and Provost, and the Business Office.
+It houses the offices of Admissions for the College of Arts and Sciences, the President, General Counsel, and the Business Office.
 Its Armstrong lounge is open to general use.

 The Albany Quadrangle, named for Lewis & Clark’s origin as Albany College, was extensively renovated and expanded in 2002.
 It houses the Dean of the College of Arts and Sciences; the offices of Academic Advising, Overseas and Off-Campus Programs, Student Support Services, Health Promotion and Wellness, Summer Sessions, Sponsored Projects and Research Compliance, and the Writing Center; and the Dovecote Cafe.

 Agnes Flanagan Chapel is a distinctive 16-sided structure that houses an 85-rank Casavant organ to the chapel.
 With seating for 600 people, the chapel serves as a meeting place for lectures, musical performances, and religious services.
 It also houses the office of the dean of the chapel.

 Templeton Campus Center

 All the major undergraduate student organizations and many administrative offices directly serving students are located in Templeton.
 Facilities include the offices of Bon Appétit Food Service, Campus Living, College Outdoors, International Students and Scholars, Multicultural Affairs, the registrar for the College of Arts and Sciences, Student Activities, Student and Departmental Account Services, and Student Financial Services.
 The Career Center, the Bookstore, Student Health Service, and Mail Room are also located in Templeton Campus Center.